Understanding Model Security Rules

 • JSON

-By default Model Security reports that pickle and keras_metadata are not approved formats.
+By default, Model Security reports that pickle and keras_metadata are not approved formats.

 Hugging Face Model Rules

-Lastly, there are rules specifically scoped to Hugging Face models.
+There are rules specifically scoped to Hugging Face models.
 These rules target the particular metadata you control or that is consistently provided by Hugging Face.

-Hugging Face Model RuleStatusDescription
+Hugging Face Model RuleDescriptionRemediationDefault

 License Exists